 But in all these years, Musk's dreams of flying to Mars are undimmed.

-In 2011, he told delegates at the American Institute of Aeronautics and Astronautics (AIAA) in San Diego that he plans to bring people to Mars in 10 to 15 years.
-Musk further outlined his plans for a proposed Mars colony in 2012.
+In 2011, he told delegates at the American Institute of Aeronautics and Astronautics (AIAA) in San Diego that he plans to take people to Mars in 10 to 15 years.
+Three years later, at the International Space Development Conference, he said the reusable rocket stage would be a step to getting to the Red Planet.